 How It Works...

 Our server is responsible for pairing up sockets as opponents and emitting events to the paired sockets whenever a move is made or the state of the game changes in any way.
-Most of the actual game logic is happening on the client-side where we keep track of which squares are selected, who selected them and who’s turn it currently is
+Most of the actual game logic is happening on the client-side where we keep track of which squares are selected, who selected them and who’s turn it currently is.

 It is important to manage the state of multiplayer games on the server so that all of the players will be using the same state at all times.
 When the first player makes a move, the state on the server should update and then broadcast the change to all of the sockets that are involved in the game.